alanqrwang/hyperrecon/README.md

 Note that in recent versions of Pytorch (e.g. 1.10), the function `torch.fft()` has been deprecated and has been moved to `torch.fft.fft()`, as well as other changes (e.g. outputting complex types instead of 2-channel).
 Additionally, we found that `BatchConv2d` runs nearly 2x slower in later versions of Pytorch.

+## Hypernetwork
+The hypernetwork model is located in `hyperrecon/model/hypernetwork.py`.

+To use a hypernetwork in your own model, replace a given `Conv2d` layer with `hyperrecon/model/layers/BatchConv2d` layer.
+The forward call takes as input the feature maps and the output of the hypernetwork.

 ## Data
-As a minimally-working example, the code provides an `Arr` class which loads a numpy array for use in a dataset.
-The paths to the train dataset and test dataset can be provided by the `train_path` and `test_path` flags.
+The code provides an `Arr` class which loads a numpy array for use in a dataset.
+The paths to the train dataset and test dataset can be provided by the `--train_path` and `--test_path` flags.
+Dataset shapes are expected to be `[num_imgs, 1, l, w]`.
-More sophisticated dataloaders can be integrated by changing the `get_dataloader` function in `util/train.py` accordingly.
+More sophisticated dataloaders can be integrated by changing the `get_dataloader` function in `hyperrecon/util/train.py` accordingly.

 ## Training
 To run the code with default parameters, a bash script is provided:

     bash train.sh

 This script assumes the data is of shape (256, 256) in order to match the shapes of provided under-sampling masks.
-If your data has a different size, then specify the path to the under-sampling mask in the `mask_path` flag.
+If your data has a different size, then specify the path to the under-sampling mask in the `--mask_path` flag.

 Here are some detailed options for each flag: